sorskoot/sorskoot-website/content/blog/2024/2024-03-26-escape-tutorial-hell.md

 Not all tutorials are created equal.
 Focus on high-quality tutorials that encourage understanding and critical thinking.
 A few well-chosen tutorials are better than dozens of quick-fix, copy-paste lessons.

 **Recommended Resources for High-Quality Tutorials**
 Research and find resources that are widely recommended by the community.
-Platforms like Coursera, Udemy, and freeCodeCamp offer courses that are well-structured and reviewed by a large number of learners.
+Platforms like [Zenva](https://academy.zenva.com/), [Udemy](https://www.udemy.com/), and [freeCodeCamp](https://www.freecodecamp.org/) offer game development courses that are well-structured and reviewed by a large number of learners.

 ### Join a Developer Community